rocketproplab/AltiumManufacturingAndDRC/README.md

     ii.
 Choose target folder for output files.
 In project releaser >> Options >> Output Path iii.
 If Outjob file not immediately recognized, go to Options (in project releaser) >> Release Options >> ensure RPLExports is checked for Source data
 3. Hit Prepare.
 Then review and export all files.
 They should appear where specified in the output path.
-More info:
+4. For Uploading to JLC:
-https://www.altium.com/documentation/altium-designer/working-with-the-project-releaser-ad
+    i.
+In the NC Drill Files folder that was created, rename the .txt file to .xln ii.
+Take all generated gerber files (GTL, GTS, etc.) and the .xln drill file and upload those to JLC in a zipped folder More info: https://www.altium.com/documentation/altium-designer/working-with-the-project-releaser-ad